If you have lost your pet, act quickly! The first 24 hours can make a difference in finding your pet.

 - If you have discovered an adult cat that has suddenly appeared at your home or business, we suggest that you leave it alone.
 You can give it water, but please do not feed the cat.
 66% of all lost cats will find their way home if left alone.
 Only between 2-4% find their way back to their owners from local shelters.
 If the cat is still there after a few days to a week, then you should bring the cat in to us.
 If the cat is injured or sick, then do not hesitate to bring the lost cat into the shelter.
 If you decide to feed the cat or bring them into your home, put up posters and ask neighbors because more often than not, they belong to someone around you.

 - Call the Lynchburg Humane Society and other neighboring animal control agencies and report that you found a lost pet.
 Give a thorough description and you will be contacted if someone calls reporting a lost pet with the same description.
 You can keep the cat until the owner is found or you can bring them into the shelter.

 - Put up flyers in your neighborhood and surrounding areas to let the person looking know that you found their lost pet.

 - For tiny kittens without a mother, there is usually a mother around.
-Contact us for advice on how to care for the kittens and find the mother so she can be fixed so you don’t find more kittens in a number more months.
-If you can foster the kittens until they are old enough we can certainly give you supplies, the best place for kittens, that are under 8 weeks, is in a home because they are so fragile and have not developed they immune systems yet and are very suseptible to illness in a shelter environment.
-If you truly want to help kittens allow them time to get older and that way they can stay healthy and get a new home more quickly.
+Contact us for advice on how to care for the kittens and find the mother so she can be fixed so you don’t find more kittens in the future.
+If you can foster the kittens until they are old enough, we can certainly give you supplies.
+The best place for kittens that are under 8 weeks is in a home because they are so fragile and have not developed their immune systems yet and are very susceptible to illness in a shelter environment.
+If you truly want to help kittens, allow them time to get older and that way they can stay healthy and get a new home more quickly.